What Is Micromanagement and How to Deal with it?

 Nothing is more demotivating than having a micromanaging boss control every step of your daily workflow.
 A survey on micromanagement conducted by Trinity Solutions* showed that:

 - 79% of respondents had experienced micromanagement

 - 69% said they considered changing jobs because of micromanagement

 - 71% said being micromanaged interfered with their job performance

 - 85% said their morale was negatively impacted

 Have you ever been or are you currently being micromanaged?

 Do you consider that it is possible of being a micromanaging boss yourself?

 If the answer is yes, then you’ve come to the right place.

-In this article, we’ll be discussing micromanagement – what micromanage is, why do people micromanage, what are the signs of micromanagement, how to deal with micromanaging boss and how to stop yourself managing others.
+In this article, we’ll be discussing micromanagement – what micromanage is, why people micromanage, what are the signs of micromanagement, how to deal with a micromanaging boss, and how to stop yourself from micromanaging others.